 The patient horologist … imps of disorder.
 How many times have the mechanics of balance been reversed and tried again?
 How many imps of disorder were banished before we got to this?
 A hundred million years of flopping before our elegant stride.

 Evolution, a relentless code in our blood, engineering and refining a tiny clockworks placed just beside the jaw, allowing us to explore — maybe even with some grace — this strange globe of ours.

 I’m thinking about first steps, balance, mechanical strategies because a month from today I’m scheduled to head out on a walk — a big walk, a long walk, a largely solo walk — through Japan.
-A walk made possible by the generous membership of Explorers Club members, and one I hope is generative and collaborative (with you all!).
+A walk made possible by the generous membership of SPECIAL PROJECTS members, and one I hope is generative and collaborative (with you all!).
 In fact, I wrote a huge chunk of text about the walk, had it down below, but just ripped it out seconds ago.
 (Which hurt; I so badly want to share the details with you.)
 But I’ll save that for next week.
 It deserves its own transmission.

 Let me end with another snippet from Tinkers.
 On the escapement — the mechanism where all the power held in the clock is released, turned into something useful:

 It beds the power, which has been tamed by the successive gears from savage energy to civilized servant, to perform the most rarefied of tasks: namely, to cooperate with the pallet to mark precisely each of the 86,400 seconds in our earthly day.

 Until next week,

 “I was born in Ireland and as the years pass by my love for this land grows stronger.
 That being said, right now home is fluid, it’s ever changing.
 It’s not defined by bricks and mortar, possessions, or location, but by experience.
 Recently “settling” has been on my mind but I’m starting to accept that might not be for me, not just yet.”